11 Tips for Surfing Safely

 8. Shuffle your feet to keep stingrays away.

-This doesn’t apply to every surf spot.
-Some beach breaks are known for having stingrays lying in the bottom.
-At certain spots, they come close to shore and bury themselves in the sand to stalk their prey.
 The best way to avoid getting stung is to slide (or shuffle) your feet on the bottom.
 Stingrays then feel the vibrations and swim away.
 Their stings are usually not life-threatening.
-Most of the time people get stung in the foot or on the ankle after they stepped on them.
+Most of the time, people get stung in the foot or ankle after stepping on them.
 The bad news is that their venom is extremely painful, so shuffle your feet.
 The good news is that the pain only lasts an hour to 90 minutes.

 9. Don’t panic.